Public Health Ideas convenings

 Policy, Biodiversity, and the Future of Food: Tuesday, September 23, 4–5:15 p.m.
 CT, at WashU and online.
 See here for details and to register.

-The Story of COVID in the Heart of America: Tuesday, October 7, 4 p.m.
+The Story of COVID in the Heart of America: Tuesday, October 7, 4–6 p.m.
 CT, at WashU and online.
-Check back here for details and to register.
+See here for details and to register.

-Food Futures: Thursday, October 9, 9 a.m.
+FARM Food Futures Forum: Thursday, October 9, 9 a.m.
 CT, at WashU and online.
-Check back here for details and to register.
+See here for details and to register.

 AI for Health: Wednesday, October 22, 10 a.m.
 CT, at WashU and online.
 Check back here for details and to register.